app360/app360-unity-plugin/README.md

 The plugin contains a .unitypackage file for those that want to easily import the plugin, as well as the source code for those that want to iterate on it.

+## Downloads

+Please check out our [releases](https://github.com/app360/app360-unity-plugin/releases) for the latest downloads for the different sample apps.

 ## Requirements

 - Unity 4.5